larspli/FirstPrinciplesOfMath/index.md

 ## About the book

-_First Principles of Math_ is a free text book introducing the basic concepts of math, namely
+_First Principles of Math_ is a free text book (PDF) introducing the basic concepts of math, namely

 - Integer, rational and irrational numbers
 - The elementary operations